Forex Trend Types: How You Fail Trading Them (How To Fix It)

 You will also want to use other tools to help identify whether any trends might change soon.

-The combination of knowing how the price is trending right now, the Momentum in price, and other complementary elements will let you build a trading system with a better chance of success than those with Simple Moving Averages, MACD, ADX, or many others.
+The combination of knowing how the price is trending right now, the momentum in price, and other complementary elements will let you build a trading system with a better chance of success than those with Simple Moving Averages, MACD, ADX, or many others.

 What’s the Next Step?